Saw Movies Streaming: How To Watch The Horror Movies Online

 Spiral (2021)

 Det.
-Zeke Banks (Chris Rock) investigates a series of deaths that seem to a suggest that a new criminal mastermind is on the loose, following in the footsteps of Jigsaw.
-Darren Lynn Bousman returns to the franchise for Spiral, which not only stars Rock, would came from the mind of the comedian, who also produces the ninth installment that was largely inspired by the acclaimed thriller from David Fincher, Se7en.
+Zeke Banks (Chris Rock) investigates a series of deaths that seem to suggest that a new criminal mastermind is on the loose, following in the footsteps of Jigsaw.
+Darren Lynn Bousman returns to the franchise for Spiral, which not only stars Rock, but came from the mind of the comedian, who also produces the ninth installment that was largely inspired by the acclaimed thriller from David Fincher, Se7en.

 Jason Wiese